BITalinoWorld/python-lab-guides/BITalino Hands-on/README.md

 ![bar](images/bitalinobar.jpg)
 ## 6. Live on the Web Browser <a name="browser"></a>

-Struggling with data acquisition in Python?!
+Struggling with data acquisition in Python?
 We've handled part of the heavy load for you by creating [ServerBIT](https://github.com/BITalinoWorld/revolution-python-serverbit), an easy-to-install software bundle that runs in a service-like manner, continuously streaming data from the device to third-party applications (e.g. your web browser).

 Once installed, you need to configure the MAC address and channels to be acquired through the [config.json](https://github.com/BITalinoWorld/revolution-python-serverbit#settings-in-configjson) by following the instructions described here:
 https://github.com/BITalinoWorld/revolution-python-serverbit#pre-configured-installers

-ServerBIT runs in a resilient manner, meaning that once it is launched it will automatically attempt to connect to your configured device and even if the device is not turned on or the connection is lost, it will periodically attempt to reconnect and resume the data streaming process.
+ServerBIT runs in a resilient manner, meaning that once it is launched it will automatically attempt to connect to your configured device and, even if the device is not turned on or the connection is lost, it will periodically attempt to reconnect and resume the data streaming process.

 Data is streamed using [WebSockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API) technology, helping you receive the data stream even in a web browser.

-With the ServerBIT running, is you open the [ClientBIT.html](https://github.com/BITalinoWorld/revolution-python-serverbit/blob/master/ClientBIT.html) sample web page (source code shown bellow) will display the signals from the sensor connected to channel `A1` in real time.
+With the ServerBIT running, if you open the [ClientBIT.html](https://github.com/BITalinoWorld/revolution-python-serverbit/blob/master/ClientBIT.html) sample web page (source code shown bellow) the signals from the sensor connected to channel `A1` will be displayed in real time.

 The `ClientBIT.html` user interface is implemented using open technologies, namely `HTML/CSS/JavaScript`, with graphics managed using the [Flot](http://www.flotcharts.org/flot/examples/basic-options/index.html) library, so feel free to scavange the web and fiddle with the source code to adapt it to your particular ideas.